jacobpatterson1549/selene-bananas/README.md

 * [pq](https://github.com/lib/pq) provides the Postgres driver for storing user passwords and points
 * [Gorilla Websockets](https://github.com/gorilla/websocket) are used for bidirectional communication between users and the server
 * [jwt-go](https://github.com/dgrijalva/jwt-go) is used for stateless web sessions
-* [crypto](https://github.com/golang/crypto) is used to  encrypt passwords with the Bcrypt one-way function
+* [crypto](https://github.com/golang/crypto) is used to  encrypt passwords with bcrypt
 * [Font-Awesome](https://github.com/FortAwesome/Font-Awesome) provides the "copyright", "github," and, "linkedin" icons on the about page; they were copied from version [5.13.0](https://github.com/FortAwesome/Font-Awesome/releases/tag/5.13.0) to [resources/fa](resources/fa).

 ## Build/Run